Welcome to Your Grand Rapids Summer Guide for 2019

 Venture above the bridge to the land of the Yooper when you go to Sault Ste Marie and beyond.

 You can walk across the Mini-Mackinac Bridge any time of the year when you visit the Michigan Science Museum in Detroit.

 As they say, all good things must come to an end.
 Summer will come to a close and back to school season will be upon us.
 Let us help you make planning for the upcoming school year easier, so you can enjoy the last few weeks of summer without worry.

 If your child has mastered preschool, but maybe isn’t ready to dive into full-time five days a week Kindergarten, check out some Young 5 Kindergarten options.

-Curious what all the hubbub over school of choice is?
-Learn more here about how you can navigate it here in West Michigan.
+Curious about all the hubbub over school of choice?
+Learn how to navigate it here in West Michigan.

 If you are a home-based education family, you can find some helpful resources here to enrich your curriculum.

 Need to plan some ideas for field trips?
 Then this is the guide for you!

 Get some guidance with Back to School shopping.